 World Professional Association for Transgender Health

-December 1, 2019 marks the 32nd annual World AIDS Day commemoration.
+December 1 is annual World AIDS Day commemoration.
 Started in 1988, it is an international day dedicated to raising awareness of the AIDS pandemic caused by the spread of HIV infection, mourning those who have died of the disease and supporting all those affected by the disease.
 For more resources read World AIDS Day.

 International Foundation for Gender Education